thoughtbot/superglue/docs/traversal-guide.md

 end
 ```

-## Behavior with Caching and Deferment
+{% hint style="info" %}

 When querying, Breezy will disable [caching](../props_template/README.md#caching) and [deferement](../props_template/README.md#deferment) until the target node is reached.

+{% endhint %}

 That's the basics of traversing with Breezy.
 A lot of modern SPA functionality can be achieved by just a few lines of code.
-Head over to (recipes)[#recipes] for examples.
+Head over to [recipes](./recipes.md) for examples.